You're tuned to the most listened-to radio talk show in America.

 And they could make it look like they were reacting to the American people.

-That's what all those polls way back 2002 to uh three, four, and five were all about.
+That's what all those polls way back 2002, 3, 4, and 5 were all about.

-Creating enough anti-war sentiment, Democrats could pretend that they were listening to the will of the people, when in fact it was all a strategy designed to give them the freedom and the opportunity to make statements which are for them honest in who they really are, no matter what the time frame.
+Creating enough anti-war sentiment, Democrats could pretend that they were listening to the will of the people, when in fact it was all a strategy designed to give them the freedom and the opportunity to make statements which are for them honest and who they really are, no matter what the time frame.

 They drew the line in Iraq years ago, and they drew the line in Iraq because they don't want us to win this war at any level, because they don't want us to win a war at any level.